 We seek to deliver a positive experience for every customer at every opportunity through our tasty food, unique atmosphere and outgoing and engaging employees.
-We staff each shop with experienced teams to ensure consistent and attentive customer service that provide a unique and "Good Vibes" experience.
+We staff each shop with experienced teams to ensure consistent and attentive customer service that provides a unique and "Good Vibes" experience.
 We target employees who are friendly and responsive to the needs of our customers as they assist them in selecting menu items complementing individual preferences.
-We staff appropriately during peak hours to ensure a fast yet personal Potbelly experience for each customer, with face-to-face interaction from start to finish.
-We also provide off-premise services, including catering, delivery and order ahead to serve our Potbelly fans.
+We staff appropriately during peak hours to ensure a fast yet personal Potbelly experience for each inshop customer, with face-to-face interaction from start to finish and a fast yet convenient experience for each of our digital customers.
+We also provide off-premise services, including catering, delivery and order ahead to serve our customers.